top of page

 Health Benefits of Magnesium

-There are some studies that indicate people who have more magnesium in their diets have a lower risk of some types of heart disease and stroke.
-However, it is important to note that in many of these studies it was unclear as to how much of the health benefits were due to magnesium as opposed to other nutrients.
+Some studies indicate that people who have more magnesium in their diets have a lower risk of some types of heart disease and stroke.
+However, it is important to note that in many of these studies, it was unclear as to how much of the health benefits were due to magnesium as opposed to other nutrients.
 Some other health benefits include:

 • A lower risk of Type 2 diabetes.